begumdogru/flight-booking-system/README.md

     * Use the flight and seat listing endpoint to retrieve information about available flights and seats.
     * Utilize the payment service to complete seat bookings while ensuring concurrent booking protection.

-## Run unit tests
-$ ./run_unit_tests.sh

-## Run integration tests
-$ ./run_integration_tests.sh

-## Deployment
-For deployment instructions and considerations, please refer to the deployment documentation provided in the repository.

-## Contributions
-Contributions to this project are welcome!
-If you would like to contribute, please fork the repository, make your changes, and submit a pull request.
-Ensure that your contributions align with the project's goals and adhere to best coding practices.

 # License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it as needed, but please acknowledge the original source.

 Thank you for choosing the Flight Booking System.
-We hope this application serves your needs effectively and efficiently.
+I hope this application serves your needs effectively and efficiently.
 If you encounter any issues or have suggestions for improvement, please don't hesitate to open an issue or reach out to our development team.

 Happy booking! ✈️🛫🛬